 When it comes to holiday centerpieces, it’s hard to beat a tender, perfectly-seasoned, oh-so-juicy standing rib roast.
-But preparing it can be a little intimidating, especially when you have a horde of hungry guests awaiting the big reveal.
+But preparing it can be a little intimidating, especially when you have family awaiting the big reveal.

 Not to worry.
 The Fresh Market offers top-notch prime rib, plus all the tips and tricks you need to pull off a mouthwatering masterpiece.
 Choose from our USDA Prime or Premium Choice Beef.
 Only the top 2% of beef in the country qualifies as Prime based on marbling (i.e. the flecks of fat that imbue the beef with flavor and moisture), while only 10% qualifies as our Premium Choice.
 Both options are worthy of a standing ovation.